top of page

 Whether you’re looking for an adult’s only venue or a family friendly property to accommodate all of your guests from the very young to the older generation, there are so many venues all over Europe that cater to an eco-friendly lifestyle for your destination wedding.

-For example, they grow and produce their own foods and wine to serve you and your guests during your stay.
+A lot of venues we offer our couples grow and produce their own foods and wine to serve you and your guests during your stay.
 Any food they don’t produce themselves is always seasonal, locally sourced and organically grown.

 They often produce their own olive oils and breads and some even produce their own beauty products in their spas which also make great gifts for guest favours.